INTRODUCTION

 GROWTH OF COMMERCIAL CROPS

-During the 1830s, there was a shift towards commercialisation of agriculture.
-Some European investors began to take interest in the cultivations of commercial crops like indigo, jute, tea, coffee, poppy, cotton, sugarcane, oil seeds and cinchona as these cash crops would fetch them more money, These planters owned huge tracts of land, called plantations.
-As cheap labour was readily available, cost of production was low, and yields were high.
+During the 1830s, there was a shift towards the commercialization of agriculture.
+Some European investors began to take interest in the cultivations of commercial crops like indigo, jute, tea, coffee, poppy, cotton, sugarcane, oil seeds, and cinchona as these cash crops would fetch them more money, These planters owned huge tracts of land, called plantations.
+As cheap labor was readily available, the cost of production was low, and yields were high.
 Therefore, highly profitable plantation agriculture developed at a fast pace.
 Production of food crops suffered resultantly.

 It created a scarcity of foodgrains which adversely affected the peasantry as well as the entire country.